archiewood/plot/README.md

-# Terminal Plot
+# Plot

-A CLI tool to plot data in the terminal.
+A CLI tool to plot data to the terminal.

+Currently support bar charts.

 ## Usage